 About John Peters

-John C. Peters, PhD, is the Co-founder and Chief Science Officer of Gain Life and Professor at the University of Colorado School of Medicine.
+John C. Peters, PhD, is the Co-founder and Chief Science Officer of Gain Life and Retired Professor of Medicine at the University of Colorado, School of Medicine.
 Previously, John spent 26 years at the Procter & Gamble Company in various R&D leadership roles.
-He has served on two National Academies of Science, Institute of Medicine committees, and has authored over 150 scientific papers and book chapters and published two books.
+He has served on two National Academies of Science, Institute of Medicine committees, and has authored over 160 scientific papers and book chapters and published two books.

 About Gain Life

-Gain Life (www.gainlife.com) is a Boston-based insurtech company, born out of Harvard University’s Innovation Lab, and backed by General Catalyst and Unusual Ventures.
+Gain Life (www.gainlife.com) is an InsureTech company born out of Harvard University’s Innovation Lab, and backed by MassMutual, General Catalyst, Unusual Ventures, and insurance industry luminaries.
 We build software to help people and organizations return to health, work, and productivity.
 Our claims communication automation platform is utilized by carriers, employers, and TPAs to save claim costs and provide a better claimant experience across multiple insurance lines-e.g., workers’ compensation, general liability, commercial auto, and disability.